fangwei123456/spikingjelly/README.md

 ## Fast And Handy ANN-SNN Conversion

 SpikingJelly implements a relatively general ANN-SNN Conversion interface.
-Users can realize the conversion through PyTorch or ONNX packages.
-What's more, users can customize the conversion module to add to the conversion.
+Users can realize the conversion through PyTorch.
+What's more, users can customize the conversion mode.

 ```python
 class ANN(nn.Module):